constellation-app/constellation/CoreSchemaView/src/au/gov/asd/tac/constellation/views/schemaview/docs/schema-view.md

 From the Plugins tab of the Schema View, you can view all the plugins available to users.
-This is particularly useful for users accessing CONSTELLATION programmatically (e.g. via the REST API).
+This is particularly useful for users accessing Constellation programmatically (e.g. via the REST API).
 Expanding a plugin will provide details on the plugin name, alias, and important details for all associated parameters.